digital-asset/docs.daml.com/docs/3.0.0/docs/app-dev/bindings-java/quickstart.rst

     All interaction with a Daml ledger, be it sandbox or any other implementation, happens via the :doc:`Ledger API </app-dev/ledger-api>`.
 It is based on `gRPC <https://grpc.io/>`_.

-    The Navigator uses this API, as will any :ref:`custom integration <quickstart-application>`.
+    Any :ref:`custom integration <quickstart-application>` will use this API.

     This section show a way to fetch data and submit commands via a command-line interface.